Gorresio/whiteprocess/README.md

 To find commands running type **whiteprocess check_cmd** command with root permission.

+To configure whiteprocess there are two options: manual configuration and guided configuration.

+For execute the guided configuration run **whiteprocess autoconf** with root permission.

 Once the configuration file has been completed, you can start the daemon with command **whiteprocess start** how root.

-For terminate the service is sufficient type **whiteprocess stop** how root or kill the process (python2.7 /usr/share/whiteprocess/whiteprocess.py start) with program how htop, etc. or reboot the system.
+For terminate the service is sufficient type **whiteprocess stop** how root or kill the process (python2.7 /usr/share/whiteprocess/whiteprocess.pyc start) with program how htop, etc. or reboot the system.

+If whiteprocess is killed forcedly without appropriate command, it is necessary execute **whiteprocess reset_status** how root for execute again the service.

 ### - Future Development
 The following points could be developed in the future:
 - Improve “user experience”
-- Add new controls
+- Add remote check
 - Automate some procedures
 - Prevention execution instead of kill after execution
 - Conversion from script to binary (from Python to C)

 ### - Version History
+whiteprocess alpha 0.5
+- Added autoconf function
+- Added password for stopping service
+- Added reset configuration
+- Added reset status (for manage irregular stops)
+- Improved "user experience"
+- Corrected some bugs
+- Optimized source code
+- Use of */bin/sh* instead of */bin/bash* in scripts

 whiteprocess alpha 0.3
 - Added stopping function
 - Added arguments filter